-What Is a Mental Health Aide?
+What is a Mental Health Aide?

 Mental health aides, also known as mental health technicians, behavioral health aides, and psychiatric aides, receive medical and psychiatric training that enables them to help people in a variety of settings.
 Read on to learn about these professionals' job duties, educational requirements, essential skills, and career prospects.